Yakir

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 Etymology

 The name is taken from a passage in the Book of Jeremiah (31:20) 'Is Ephraim a darling (yakir) son unto Me?'"

 History

 According to ARIJ, Israel confiscated 659 dunams of land from the nearby Palestinian village of Deir Istiya in order to construct Yakir.

 The settlement was established in 1981.
 As of 2013, the property was being developed to accommodate a growing need for housing in the town.

-In March 2013, the Biton's family car was attacked, near neighboring village of Kif el-Hares, with stones which caused it to get out of control and collide with a truck.
-Adele Biton was critically injured along with her mother and two sisters who were moderately injured.
-After almost two years in different hospitals and home care, she died on February 17, 2015.
+In March 2013, a stone-throwing attack on traffic in the neighbouring village of Kif el-Hares led to the injury of a child, Adele Biton, who later died of her injuries.

+On June 5th 2024, settlers from Yakir and neighbouring Novim bulldozed Palestinian land to create a fenced buffer zone as part of the Gaza war.